-Private investment has followed that course.
-Only a few years after the completion of "Green View Commons", a new 119unit apartment complex a block from the town green, the proposed Atlantic Wharf project will offer the same convenience and amenities of living in the town center.
+It has also helped spark proposed private investment.
+Only a few years after the completion of "Green View Commons", a 119-unit apartment complex a block from the town green, the proposed "Atlantic Wharf" project will offer the same convenience and amenities of living in the town center.
 The proposed re-development of the seven and one-half acre former Atlantic Wire mill complex near the town green received unanimous zoning approval and broad community support.
-With demolition over and site remediation nearly completed, the \$55 million project will transform an obsolete industrial site into 21st century mixed use commercial / residential complex that is an easy walk to the Town Green, the train station, and the Branford River, designed to meet a demonstrated need for housing opportunities for young professionals who want to live with easy access of rail and bus service and close to all the amenities the Town Center offers with its restaurants and entertainment.
+With demolition over and site remediation nearly completed, the \$55 million project will transform an obsolete industrial site into 21st century mixed use commercial / residential complex that is an easy walk to the Town Green, the train station, and the Branford River.
+The over 200 new apartment units are designed to meet a demonstrated need for housing opportunities for young professionals who want to live with easy access to rail and bus service and close to all the amenities the Town Center offers with its restaurants and entertainment.